The Eyewear Team

-Editor (On Leave): Oliver Jones
+Editor: Oliver Jones

-Oliver is a British-Peruvian copywriter and poet who studied PPE at Oxford University.
+Oliver is a Latino (British-Peruvian) copywriter and poet who studied PPE at Oxford University.
 He is the former Content Editor at Debut Contemporary and his first book, Donald Trump: The Rhetoric was published by Eyewear in 2016.
 In addition to being an enthusiastic writer and blogger, he is an accomplished classical pianist and plays in a variety of underground London bands.
 He often sports a stylish pair of slightly crushed Ray-Ban knock-offs, a crime for which we all bear some responsibility.

-Assistant Editor (Internship): Sarah Burk
+Assistant Editor (USA based): Sarah Burk

 Sarah is pursuing a degree in English literature and political science at the University of North Carolina at Chapel Hill, where she manages publicity for Global Music Outreach.
 When not doing the above, she can be found rummaging around for where she last left her glasses.